codestarterorg/ubuntu-chromebook-installer/README.md

 1. Now would be a good time to plug in your laptop, if it isn't already.
 1. The script will finish the installation, which may take up to an hour (or more if you have a slow internet connection).
-It is fully automated, and you can safely do other things while it installs.
+It is fully automated, and you can safely step away while it installs.
 If your network drops out during the installation, you will need to reboot your laptop and redo this stage, except run `sudo bash main.sh -n` instead of the previously stated command (this will skip the partition phase, as that has already been done).
-1. When the script finishes, it will ask you to hit [enter], so hit **enter**.
+1. When the script finishes, it will ask you to hit [ENTER], so hit **enter**.

 ### Use your new Codestarter laptop!